kizomanizo/zhil-source/README.md

-# HL7sender #
+# ZHIL Source #
 __________________

 A simple utility for generating and sending of dummy patient data to a HL7 server.
-The data is meant for consumption by a client registry server that can handle HL7 data (MSH, EVN, PID, PV1, IN1 and optional ZXT Column for non-standard data).
+The data is meant for consumption by a order registry server that can handle HL7 data (MSH, EVN, PID, PV1, IN1 and optional ZXT Column for non-standard data).

 ### Installation ###
 To run the application follow the following steps.